eugen15/diffie-hellman-cpp/README.md

 # Diffie-Hellman CPP

 Diffie-Hellman key exchange between OpenSSL 3, LibreSSL 3 and a custom C++ implementation.
-The custom implementation is based on boost::multiprecision::cpp_int.
 The project is just for fun.
-Also, you can use the project as an example of OpenSSL/LibreSSL Diffie-Hellman key exchange.
+Also, you can use the project as **an example of OpenSSL/LibreSSL DH/ECDH key exchange**.
 The project can be compiled with either OpenSSL 3 or LibreSSL 3 support.
+A custom implementation is not available for Elliptic-curve Diffie–Hellman yet!

 ## Source code
 See below for the main classes.
-* ``DiffieHellman``: The interface for Diffie-Hellman implementations.
+* ``DiffieHellman`` is an interface for the DH key exchange implementations.
 Also, it provides the factory method to create an appropriate instance.
-* ``DiffieHellmanOpenSSL``: A typical OpenSSL implementation.
+* ``DiffieHellmanOpenSSL`` is a typical OpenSSL DH key exchange implementation.
-* ``DiffieHellmanLibreSSLDH``: A typical LibreSSL implementation.
+* ``DiffieHellmanLibreSSLDH`` is  a typical LibreSSL DH key exchange implementation.
-* ``DiffieHellmanLibreSSLBN``: The intermediate implementation which is based on LibreSSL BIGNUM without using the DH functions.
+* ``DiffieHellmanLibreSSLBN`` is an intermediate DH key exchange implementation which is based on LibreSSL BIGNUM without using the DH functions.
-* ``DiffieHellmanBoost``: The C++ implementation which uses boost::multiprecision::cpp_int for big number operations.
+* ``DiffieHellmanBoost`` is a C++ DH key exchange implementation which uses boost::multiprecision::cpp_int for big number operations.
+* ``ECDiffieHellman`` is an interface for ECDH key exchange implementations.
+Also, it provides the factory method to create an appropriate instance.
+* ``ECDiffieHellmanOpenSSL`` is a typical OpenSSL ECDH key exchange implementation.
+* ``ECDiffieHellmanLibreSSL`` is a typical LibreSSL ECDH key exchange implementation.
+* ``DHTester`` is a DH key exchange tester class.
-* ``Tester``: The tester class.
+* ``ECDHTester`` is a ECDH key exchange tester class.

 ## Building
 The project uses ``std::format``, ``using enum`` and other modern C++ features so you need latest compilers for it.
 See the links below.